erickre12/HHASARL/README.md

 5. Run the Main.m script.
 6. Review the results obtained.

+# Competition
+The HHASARL algorithm has been tested and evaluated in the CEC-12 Competition on Electric Vehicle Routing Problem.
+You can find more information about the competition [here](https://mavrovouniotis.github.io/EVRPcompetition2020/).

 # Citation
 If you use this code for your research, please cite our paper.
 ```